EnemyofGLaDOS/S3_Visualizer/README.md

-# AudioGlyph
-AudioGlyph is a real-time audio visualizer for the M5Stack Stick S3
+# AudioGlyph is a real-time audio visualizer for the M5Stack Stick S3

-AudioGlyph is a real-time audio visualizer for the M5Stack Stick S3.
+Audio Glyph is a real-time audio visualizer for the M5Stack Stick S3.
 Using the built-in microphone, it converts live audio into animated visual glyphs — abstract symbols that respond to rhythm and intensity in real time.

 Features